The Fyodorov-Bouchaud formula and Liouville conformal field theory: Introduction and main result

 \subsubsection{The tail of GMC in dimension 1}

 Finally, Rhodes and Vargas in \cite{tail} introduced a simple method to compute tail expansions for general GMC measures.
-The authors claim the method works for GMC measures in dimension 1 and 2 associated to any log-correlated field (the method probably works in all dimensions).
 More precisely, in the 1d case, consider a log-correlated field $\tilde{X}$ on an open set $\mathcal{O} \subset \partial \mathbb{D}$ with the following covariance,

 for a smooth function $f$.
-The authors of \cite{tail} argued that the following should hold for some $\delta >0$,
+The authors of \cite{tail} showed that the following holds for some $\delta >0$,

 where $\mathcal{O}$ is an open subset of $\partial \mathbb{D}$ and $R_1(\gamma)$ is a non explicit universal constant defined in terms of the expectation of a random variable.
 Since Theorem \ref{FyBo} gives an explicit tail expansion for $Y_\gamma$ and the variable $Y_\gamma$ has a tail expansion which satisfies \eqref{expansion1d}, one can deduce an explicit value for $R_1(\gamma)$.
 This leads to